googledatastudio/tooling/templates/community-viz/README.md

 1. Update the dimensions and metrics your visualization requires in `src/index.json`
-1. Run the commands `npm run updateMessage -- --format object` to build and deploy your visualization to your "dev" bucket.
+1. Run the command `npm run update_message -- --format=object` to build and
+    deploy your visualization to your "dev" bucket.
 1. [Create a new report][datastudio] and connect to the dataset you want to use for your sample message.